El Canek: International Wrestling Revolution Group (20032006, 20092012)

 Máscara Año 2000 and Máscara Año 2000 Jr., Negro Navarro and Trauma I, El Hijo de Pirata Morgan and Pirata Morgan.

 On April 18, 2010, El Canek, Máscara Año 2000 Jr., Scorpio Jr. and Pirata Morgan were forced to fight each other in a match where the first two men pinned would have to face off for either their mask, hair or in Canek's case the IWRG Intercontinental Heavyweight Championship.
 Scorpio and Morgan both pinned their opponents, forcing Canek and Máscara Año 2000 Jr. to fight.
 In the end the young Máscara Año 2000 Jr. defeated El Canek ending the 1444 long reign of El Canek.
-On December 20, 2012 El Canek and El Hijo del Canek competed in a five-team tag team steel cage match that was the main event of the Arena Naucalpan 36th Anniversary Show.
+On December 20, 2012, El Canek and El Hijo del Canek competed in a five-team tag team steel cage match that was the main event of the Arena Naucalpan 36th Anniversary Show.
 The Caneks, Dr. Wagner Jr. and Hijo del Dr. Wagner Jr, Los Capos Junior (Hijo de Máscara Año 2000 and Máscara Año 2000 Jr.) and La Familia de Tijuana defeated Los Piratas (Pirata Morgan and El Hijo de Pirata Morgan).

 International Wrestling League (2011present)

 El Canek became the first International Wrestling League (IWL) Independent Heavyweight Championship when he defeated Dr. Wagner Jr. and L.A.
 Park to win the title.
 On January 13, 2015, he lost the title to Mr. Jack as part of an ongoing storyline between the two.

-Today he still wrestles at 70 years old as of 2022.
+Today he still wrestles at 72 years old as of 2024.

-Mixed Martial Arts Career
+Mixed martial arts career

 Estrada is one of many wrestlers who has also competed in mixed martial arts (MMA).
 He fought in one MMA match for the Japanese DEEP 2001 promotion.
 For the match he was billed as "Felipe "El Canek" Estrada", publicly revealing his real name for the first time.
 He fought the match with his "El Canek" mask on and defeated Osamu Kawahara in his sole MMA match.